floXcoder/InRailsWeBlog/README.md

     rails InRailsWeBlog:deploy TAG=1.0.0

-To deploy manually without using Gitlab (from develop branch):
+To deploy manually without using Gitlab (commit and deploy first your modification on the remote master branch):

     rails InRailsWeBlog:deploy SKIP_CI=true